nautobot/nautobot/docs/configuration/optional-settings.md

 Default: 900

-The number of seconds to retain cache entries before automatically invalidating them.
+The number of seconds to cache entries will be retained before expiring.

 ---